9 Good looking charts in the demos

 Read more

-- You can find all of the demos here and lots more (approximately 1000 in total!) in the download archive
+- You can find all of the demos here and lots more (over 1000!) in the download archive